Owen-Krueger/SqliteMemoryDatabaseProvider/src/SqliteMemoryDatabaseProvider/README.md

 # SqliteMemoryDatabaseProvider

 This provider to aid with creating in-memory databases for unit tests.
-This package can only be used with projects using EntityFramework version 6.x.x.
+This package should only be used with projects using EntityFramework version 6.x.x.

 ## Create Database